derekTurner/IT-docs-23/Block_REACT/section_0/setup.md

 ![install docker](installDocker.png)

+At this time the current version of docker is 4.22.1.
+Please do not update your docker version beyond this while referring to these notes.

 You must log out of windows to complete installation, so log out.
 This is less drastic than a restart all you need to do is enter your pin to get back and the service agreement appears.

 Note that docker is free for personal use and education.